sindresorhus/caprine/readme.md

 You can choose to prevent people from knowing when you've seen a message or are currently typing.
 Both options are available under the `Caprine`/`File` menu.

+### Image paste confirmation

+Confirmation before sending images from the clipboard, to prevent accidental copy-pastes.

 ### Keyboard shortcuts

 Description            | Keys